jetstack/navigator/docs/configure-scheduler.rst

       - name: "ringnodes-2"
         schedulerName: "fancy-scheduler"

-The nodepool field takes precedent, falling back to the cluster value if it is defined, then the default scheduler.
+If the nodepool field is not specified, the default scheduler is used.